GuilhermeFerreiraa/GuilhermeFerreiraa/README.md

  </div>

  ##
- #### " Com grandes poderes vêm grandes responsabilidades. "
+ #### " With great powers assignments great responsibilities. "

   ##

-- 🔭 Hoje eu trabalho com front-end
+- 🔭 I currently work and study with front-end;
-- 🌱 Estudando React.js
+- 🌱 Studying React.js;
-- 👨‍💻 1º Semestre em Análise e Desenvolvimento de Sistemas
+- 👨‍💻 1º Semester in Systems Analysis and Development;